Skip to main content

 Then start a web session.
 Claude detects the GHES host from your git remote and routes the session through your organization’s configured instance:

-claude --remote "Add retry logic to the payment webhook handler"
+claude --cloud "Add retry logic to the payment webhook handler"

 The session runs on Anthropic infrastructure, clones your repository from GHES, and pushes changes back to a branch.
 Monitor progress with /tasks or at claude.ai/code.
-See Claude Code on the web for the full remote session workflow including diff review, auto-fix, and scheduled tasks.
+See Claude Code on the web for the full cloud session workflow including diff review, auto-fix, and routines.

 Teleport sessions to your terminal